Anku5hk/Programmers_guide_to_Python/book.md

         """This is what this method does..."""
 ```
 ### Class
-* **Class**: Is a blueprint of an object.
+* **Class**: Is a blueprint/template of/for an object.
 Which defines what the object holds(which variables/data types), what methods/operations can be performed on that object.
 * **Instance**: Is a object of a class, it is created using the class.
 This instance/object is then used to perform operations/tasks that the class is intended to.
 A instance has its own state, so modifying some variables will only reflect changes for that particular instance only.
 * **Constructor**: Is a function that is called when the class's object is instantiated/created, a class may or may not have a constructor.
 A default constructor does not have parameters and parameterized constructor does.
 * **Methods**: Functions that are inside class are called as methods.
 They should have 'self' object as the first parameter inside their definition.
 Although argument is not required to be passed when calling such method. 'self' resembles a instance of that class.
 When a instance calls a method, the calling instance gets passed automatically by python as 'self' object to that method, explained more below.